Lvnc9/Django-Shop-Mini/README.md

 cd Django-Shop-Mini
 pip install -r requirements.txt

-if you got error in installing **psycopg** use: pip install psycopg2-binary
+if you get an error while installing **psycopg**, use: pip install psycopg2-binary

-you need to restart you postgres install if you don't have (debian familly): sudo apt install postgres
+you need to restart your PostgreSQL install if you don't have (debian family): sudo apt install postgres

-and the restart it
+and restart it
 sudo systemctl restart postgresql.service

 sudo -u postgres psql